Updated July 21st, 2023

 When creating a website, people go to the Internet with the question “designer, developer, or web designer, developer”.
 However, the job of a web designer and a web developer should be kept separate.

 As we mentioned above, the web designer and UX/UI designer are responsible for building the website’s visual or aesthetic side.
-In contrast, the web developer is the invisible designer on the coding side.
+In contrast, the web developer is the invisible designer on the coding side (Check this informational guide about “what is a web developer” for more insights).

 When you visit a website, the first thing that grabs your attention is the design of the web page interface, such as content introduction, button placement, text, color scheme, user manual content.